IBM-Blockchain-Archive/marbles/docs/config_file.md

 - `usernames` - The list of marbles owners that should be created on initial startup.
 - `port` - The port to use when hosting the marbles application.

-### 2. The Creds File:
+### 2. The Connection Profile:

-- This file has settings for your blockchain network such as IPs, port numbers, and certificates.
+- This data contains the settings for your blockchain network such as IPs, port numbers, and certificates.
-- This can be found in `<marbles>/config/blockchain_creds_tls.json`.
+- The file version can be found in `<marbles>/config/blockchain_creds_tls.json`.
-- You only need to edit/create 1 file.
-Details below.
+- If you are using the env version you must set this yourself.
+	- `> export CONNECTION_PROFILE="{JSON GOES IN HERE}"`
 - Tip: Use separate files for separate blockchain networks.

 **If you are using the Bluemix Blockchain Service you will not need to manually edit these files**.
 You should have already downloaded this file from the service during the [install chaincode tutorial](./install_chaincode.md).

 **Example JSON**